English (ENG) Courses

 ENG-370 Special Topics: Lit/Fine Arts

-Prerequisites: One course credit in English Literature at Wabash
+Prerequisites: Prerequisite: one course credit in English Literature at Wabash, or permission of the instructor.

 Credits: 0.5-1